WordPress/gutenberg/docs/explanations/architecture/styles.md

 By creating a post in the block editor the user is creating a number of artifacts: a HTML document plus a number of CSS stylesheets, either embedded in the document or external.

-On the one hand, the final HTML document is the result of a few things:
+The final HTML document is the result of a few things:

 - the [WordPress templates](https://developer.wordpress.org/themes/basics/template-files/) defined by the theme
 - the [blocks](https://developer.wordpress.org/block-editor/reference-guides/core-blocks/) and patterns in use that come with a predefined structure (HTML markup)
 - the user modifications to the content: adding content, transforming existing content (convert a given paragraph into a heading), or modifying it (attaching a class or inline styles to a block)

-On the other hand, there's a number of stylesheets being loaded in the front end:
+The stylesheets loaded in the front end include:

 - **Blocks**.
 The stylesheets that come with the block.
 In the front end, you can find a single stylesheet with all block styles defined by WordPress (`wp-block-library-*` ) or separate stylesheets per block in use (as in `wp-block-group-*`, `wp-block-columns-*`, etc).
 See [this note](https://make.wordpress.org/core/2021/07/01/block-styles-loading-enhancements-in-wordpress-5-8/) for the full details.
 - **Global styles**.
 These styles are generated on the fly by using data coming from a theme.json file: see [note](https://make.wordpress.org/core/2021/06/25/introducing-theme-json-in-wordpress-5-8/), [reference](https://developer.wordpress.org/block-editor/reference-guides/theme-json-reference/), and [how to guide](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/).
 Specifically, it merges the contents of the theme.json coming with WordPress, the theme.json coming with the theme if any, and the user data provided via the global styles sidebar in the site editor.
 The result of processing this data is visible in the  `global-styles-inline-css` stylesheet.